-Google Chrome warns you if the site that you're trying to visit is suspected of phishing or malware, using Google’s Safe Browsing technology.
+Google Chrome warns you if the site that you're trying to visit is suspected of phishing or malware.

-When phishing and malware detection is turned on you may see the messages below:
+When phishing and malware detection is turned on you may see the following messages:

 - Select Settings.

 Phishing is when someone tries to trick you into sharing information, usually through a fake website.
-Malware is harmful software that is installed on your computer without your knowledge.
+Malware refers to harmful or unwanted software that's installed on your computer without your knowledge.
 Find out how to block pop-ups and unwanted changes to Chrome settings.

-If you're a software publisher and your binaries are flagged by Chrome, learn how to resolve malware issues related to your downloads.
+Software developers: If you're a software publisher and your binaries are flagged by Chrome, find out how to resolve malware issues related to your downloads.